Essarr LoreBook

 Oh, right, half-vampires half-humans are called dhampirs.

-Description and Notes
+Description & Notes

 I’ll add their origin notes a bit later.
 Coincidentally, just like with succubi, I can rely on Medusa’s Gaze and Vampire’s Bite.